jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## Amazon GuardDuty

-Intelligent threat discovery to protect AWS Account.
+Intelligent and continuos threat discovery service to protect AWS Account.
 It uses machine learning algorithms to anomaly detection.
 We can setup cloudwatch events rules to be notified in case of any anomaly detection.
 These cloudwatch event rules can trigger lambdas or sns topics.

 Input data includes: